List of The Facts of Life characters: Edna Garrett

 Edna Ann Garrett Gaines, known as Mrs. Garrett or Mrs. G, is played by the actress Charlotte Rae from 1978 to 1986.
 Garrett is the youngest child in a large family, born and raised on a farm near Appleton, Wisconsin.
 Her exact age is never disclosed during the series but on several occasions, it was hinted or implied that she was somewhere in her fifties.
 On Diff'rent Strokes, she was the housekeeper to the Drummond family in New York City after Willis and Arnold's mom Lucy (the Drummonds' original housekeeper) died.
 In season 1 of The Facts of Life, she is shown to have taken a job as house mother at the Eastland School for Girls in Peekskill, New York (Kimberly Drummond attended Eastland).
 Over the years, Mrs. Garrett's role on The Facts of Life changes.
 At first, she is merely a live-in supervisor for the girls of Eastland; in the second season she became their in-house dietitian who managed the school's cafeteria.
-The producers didn’t know that in order to become a registered dietitian, she would have needed a four-year degree in Nutrition, satisfied internship requirements, and passed a national exam-impossible to have accomplished in one season.
-Mrs. Garrett does describe herself as a registered nurse in a season one episode.

-Mrs. Garrett was married twice, divorced (first marriage) and widowed (second marriage); one early episode showed Mr. Garrett coming to town to woo her and reconcile but she was unsuccessful because Edna felt that his gambling addiction would always be an obstacle.
-She had two sons, a singer/songwriter/carpenter named Alex (Tom Fitzsimmons) (born 1953) and an accountant named Raymond (Joel Brooks).
-Raymond helped her raise funds and secure commercial space so she could open her own gourmet food shop, "Edna's Edibles", in season 5.
-The girls, who had previously lived with Mrs. Garrett at Eastland and worked with her in the kitchen to pay off various restitution-related expenses (see below), moved into the living space attached to "Edna's Edibles" and continued to work for Mrs. Garrett in the shop (this time on the payroll).
+Mrs. Garrett's two marriages ended, respectively, in divorce and in her husband's death.
+One early episode centered around an unsuccessful attempt at reconciliation by her ex-husband, Robert Garrett, who was revealed to be a compulsive gambler; Edna concluded that his addiction would always be an obstacle.
+She had two sons by Robert: Alex (Tom Fitzsimmons), a singer/songwriter/carpenter born in 1953, and Raymond (Joel Brooks), an accountant who appeared in one Season 5 episode ("Edna's Edibles") to help her raise funds and lease space to open a gourmet food shop.
+The girls, who had previously lived with Mrs. Garrett at Eastland and worked with her in the kitchen to pay off various restitution-related expenses (see below), moved into the living space attached to the shop and continued to work for her there, this time as payrolled employees.